Fatayer

 Fatayer (فطائر; فطاير; فطيرة) are meat pies that can alternatively be stuffed with spinach or cheese such as feta or akkawi.
-They are part of Arab and Levantine cuisine and are eaten in Lebanon, Syria, Palestine, Jordan, Iraq, Egypt, Fatayer are also popular in Argentina, where they are considered a variety of empanada under the name empanadas árabes (singular form empanada árabe), and in Brazil, where they are known as esfihas fechadas ("closed sfihas", singular form esfiha fechada).
+They are part of Arab and Levantine cuisine and are eaten in Lebanon, Syria, Israel, Palestine, Jordan, Iraq, Egypt.
+Fatayer are also popular in Argentina, where they are considered a variety of empanada under the name empanadas árabes (singular form empanada árabe), and in Brazil, where they are known as esfihas fechadas ("closed sfihas", singular form esfiha fechada).

 Some fatayer are commonly frozen and reheated prior to eating.

+History and etymology

+The word fatayer is derived from the Arabic word faṭīrah (فطيرة), whose plural form is faṭayīr.
+The word fatayir is attested in English as early as 1882 in an Arabic-English dictionary by Francis Joseph Steingass, where its translated as "pastry", and equated with sambusaq.

+The name fatayer is sometimes used interchangeably with sambusak; referring to the baked or fried Arab turnovers.
+Sambusak descends from the medieval samosa, which is attested as early as the 9th-century in Persia.
+According to food historian Nawal Nasrallah, sambusak can be considered a variety of fatayir.

+Fatayer originally referred to unleavened flatbreads, but eventually came to refer to filled pastries made with said unleavened bread.
+Triangular filled pastries filled with cheese called mujabbanat (مجبنات) can be found in a 13th-century augmented version of Ibn Sayyar al-Warraq's 10th century cookbook Kitab al-Tabikh.
+She also describes the medieval sambusak as a variety of fatayir.

 Regional variations

 Levant

 Different combinations of fillings and shapes are used for fatayer.
 Common fillings include: